keichi/hpcmaspa17-pfanalyzer/src/3_literature_review.md

 These two simulators can provide accurate performance predictions owing to their per-message simulation capability.

-However, PSINS and LogGOPSim do not simulate specific interconnect topologies nor routing algorithms.
-Therefore, these simulators are not suitable for in-depth research of interconnects.
+However, the topology and the routing algorithm of interconnects are abstracted away in the network models of PSINS and LogGOPSim.
+Therefore, these simulators cannot be used for predicting and comparing the performance of different topologies or routing algorithms.
 In contrast, our simulator allows users to compare the performance characteristic of different topologies and routing algorithms.

-ORCS\ [@Schneider2009] simulates the congestion of each link in the interconnect for a given topology, communication pattern and routing algorithm.
-The simulated congestion of links can be summarized into various performance metrics and used for further analysis.
+ORCS\ [@Schneider2009] simulates the traffic load of each link in the interconnect for a given topology, communication pattern and routing algorithm.
+The simulated traffic load of links can be summarized into various performance metrics and used for further analysis.
 A limitation of ORCS is that only pre-defined communication patterns can be used as its input.
 Moreover, ORCS assumes static routing as in InfiniBand.
 On the contrary,